cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 ###################

-`Jupyter Notebooks`_ are available via the module system on Esrum and may be started as follows:
+`Jupyter Notebooks`_ are available via the module system on Esrum and can be run on regular compute nodes or on the GPU/high-memory node, depending on the kind of analyses you wish to run and the size of your
+workload:

+To start a notebook on a node, run the following commands:

 .. code:: console

    $ module load jupyter-notebook
-   $ jupyter notebook --no-browser --port=XXXXX
+   $ srun --pty -- jupyter notebook --no-browser --port=XXXXX

 .. raw:: html